-So it is certainly a good climb of 1300-1400m from the car park to the peak of the Teide.
-But the path is extremely well marked out and does not represent any technical difficulty at all.
+So it certainly is a good climb of 1300-1400m from the car park to reach the peak of the Teide.
+But the path is well indicated and is not technically difficult.
 On the other hand, there are some unexpected points that can make this ascent more complicated than expected.
-So I wrote a complete article about the ascent of the Teide and the various ways to reach its summit (this article is already too long;)) but here is in summary what you need to know if you want to climb to the peak of the Teide:
+So I wrote a complete blog post about the hike up to the top of mount Teide and the various ways to reach its summit (this post is already too long 😉 ) but here you’ll find a summary of what you need to know if you want to climb to the top of the Teide:

-- From 9am onwards, a permit is required to complete the last part of the ascent to Teide (from the cable car arrival station to the summit).
+- From 9am onwards, you need a permit to hike the last section of the trail to the top of Teide (from the cable car top station to the summit).
 So even if I knew that a permit was needed, what I didn’t know was that you have to book it months in advance because there are so many applications!
-The permit is free and can easily be booked here but personally I didn’t want to book a date 2 months in advance with the uncertainty of the weather.
-This gave me the opportunity to climb to the top of the Teide before 9am.
+The permit is free and can easily be booked here but personally I didn’t want to book a date 2 months in advance without knowing about the weather conditions.
+That’s why we chose to climb up to the top of the Teide before 9am.

-- Most people go up in 2 days and sleep at the Altavista refuge to go to the top of the Teide at sunrise.
+- Most people hike up in 2 days and sleep at the Altavista refuge to reach the top of the Teide at sunrise.
 This solution allows you to cut the hike in half and reach the top without a permit (before 9am)… the ideal solution a priori!
-Here too you can easily book your night at the refuge on this site (for about 20 euros which is rather cheap) but the refuge was full several weeks in advance… It is therefore impossible to book only a few days in advance to keep a little flexibility.
+In this case too you can easily book your night at the refuge on this site (for about 20 euros which is rather cheap) but the refuge was full several weeks in advance… It was therefore impossible to book only a few days in advance to keep a little flexibility with the weather.

 - Do not underestimate the effects of altitude.
 So certainly the Teide is not at 6000m but if you spend your holidays by the sea, the difference in altitude with the summit is still huge (3700m).
-So get in quietly, drink a lot and if you don’t feel well, don’t insist!
-We are not all equal in the face of mountain sickness.
+So hike up slowly, drink a lot and if you don’t feel well, don’t insist!
+We are not all equal with the mountain sickness.

-So to avoid having to apply for a permit and having to book at the refuge, we decided to go up to Teide by night from the Montana Blanca car park.
-So as you can read in this article, even if it’s still a good sport, the ascent of the Teide is going pretty well at night;)
+So to avoid applying for a permit and booking the refuge, we decided to hike up the Teide by night from the Montana Blanca car park.
+So as you can read in this blog post, even if it’s a little adventure, the ascent of the Teide at night is totally doable 😉

-Just go for the pleasure of the eyes, another small picture of my friends Faustine and Rémi at sunrise at the top of the Teide
+So just for the pleasure, another small picture of my friends Faustine and Rémi at sunrise at the top of Teide

 The beautiful Samara hike